orefalo/QuickShare/README.md

   |              |            |
 ```

+##Production deployment

+* The project provides a github hook, that automatically deploys in PRODUCTION upon updates to the PROD branch.

 ##Limitations

 * Only works with Chrome for now
-* Since this is dealing with WebSockets, you can't hide it behind a typical web-proxy.
+* Since this is dealing with WebSockets, you can't hide node behind a typical web-proxy.
 Consider HA-Proxy, kernel port forwarding or direct exposition.

 ##Todo